 - Collaborative Law Divorce allows spouses to negotiate divorce without going to court at all.
 It is private, often resulting in better results for both parties involved.
 The key to a successful collaborative divorce is including attorneys specially trained in facilitating this process for the benefit of your family.

-Tip #12: If you need a decision made before your divorce settlement can be finalized on matters such as conservatorship, parenting time and access to children, or possession of the marital home then consider requesting Temporary orders (not always favored by the courts so you will need to discuss this with your attorney).
+Tip #12: If you need a decision made before your divorce settlement can be finalized on matters such as parenting time, or possession of the marital home, or how to pay the bills, then consider requesting Temporary orders (not always favored by the courts so you will need to discuss this with your attorney).

-- A Temporary order is defined as a ruling to protect you and your assets until a mediation or trial occurs.
+- A Temporary order is defined as a ruling to protect you and your assets until an agreement is reached or trial occurs.
 This order can handle time-sensitive concerns, such as financial support or determining who remains in your home for the time being.
 Temporary orders also help with immediate parenting concerns, which helps to establish a routine for your children during this stressful transition.

 Tip #13: Keep your children in mind when making decisions.